alex-sandercock/Capturing_genomic_diversity/README.md

 This script was developed for the American chestnut landscape genomics manuscript.
 The aim was to develop a method for estimating the number of trees to sample from a population in order to capture a predefined percentage of diversity within a breeding population.
 Specifically, we sought to capture the adaptive diversity from Adaptive Units within TACF chestnut breeding program to develop locally adapted, blight-resistent American chestnut trees.

+**Update:** An R package with this function is available and recommended.
+The R function can run in parallel and is much faster due to reduced dependencies https://github.com/alex-sandercock/castgen

 The preprint for the article can be found at bioRxiv: https://doi.org/10.1101/2023.05.30.542850

 ## Getting Started